Danube Cycling Path – The Ultimate Guide

 Hence the Danube course runs in Germany, Austria, Slovakia, Bratislava, Hungary, Croatia, Serbia, Romania, and Bulgaria.
 Near the Ukrainian border plunges into the Black Sea, here the wonderful mouth of the Danube has been recognized World Heritage Site by UNESCO.

-Crossing so many countries, so different from each other, it’s difficult to talk about a general climate situation along the Danube.
+Crossing so many countries, so different from each other, it’s difficult to talk about the general climate situation along the Danube.

-In general, especially in its central and eastern part, it is dominated by the continental climate while in the western part, in Germany, the area is more influenced by the Atlantic climate.
+In general, especially in its central and eastern parts, it is dominated by the continental climate while in the western part, in Germany, the area is more influenced by the Atlantic climate.

 From 50 to 70 days of annual snowfalls are recorded at high altitudes in the Alps and the Carpathians, while the plains have only 1-3 days/year (from http://www.undp-drp.org).